arunpraba/reactjs.org/src/content/learn/queueing-a-series-of-state-updates.md

 <Illustration src="/images/docs/illustrations/i_react-batching.png"  alt="An elegant cursor at a restaurant places and order multiple times with React, playing the part of the waiter.
 After she calls setState() multiple times, the waiter writes down the last one she requested as her final order." />

-This lets you update multiple state variables--even from multiple components--without triggering too many [re-renders.](/learn/render-and-commit#re-renders-when-state-updates) But this also means that the UI won't be updated until _after_ your event handler, and any code in it, completes.
+This enables you update multiple state variables--even from multiple components--without triggering too many [re-renders.](/learn/render-and-commit#re-renders-when-state-updates) But this also means that the UI won't be updated until _after_ your event handler, and any code in it, completes.
 This behavior, also known as **batching,** makes your React app run much faster.
 It also avoids dealing with confusing "half-finished" renders where only some of the variables have been updated.

 **React does not batch across *multiple* intentional events like clicks**--each click is handled separately.
 Rest assured that React only does batching when it's generally safe to do.
 This ensures that, for example, if the first button click disables a form, the second click would not submit it again.